JayJ104/mathclub/README.md

 3. Events can be updated to /src/event-data.json. also modify years and constants in /src/pages/events.js when updating
 4. Officer details can be updated in /src/team.json
 5. Color Theme updates in /src/styles/variables.scss

-## To Do:
-2. Update pictures and names of the team.